 Frances Cannon is the Senior Professional Officer (Education) at the Northern Ireland Practice and Education Council for Nursing and Midwifery (NIPEC).

-In 2012 she joined the Northern Ireland Practice Education Council (NIPEC).
-Her current role has a specific remit to support high standards of education, learning and development, for nurses and midwives across the province.
-She has lead on and influenced significant regional projects that support the delivery of safe and effective care in Northern Ireland.
+In 2012 Frances joined the Northern Ireland Practice Education Council (NIPEC).
+Her current role has a specific remit to support high standards of education and learning and development, for nurses and midwives across the province.
+Her specific areas of responsibility include:- education, regulation and Learning Disabilities Nursing.

 She has established links and works closely with the Nursing and Midwifery Council (NMC).
 Frances was the Project Lead for the implementation of NMC Revalidation in Northern Ireland.
 Since September 2018 Frances is the Project lead for the NMC Future Nurse Future Midwife standards in Northern Ireland – leading a programme of work in partnership with key stakeholders to ensure regional implementation.